-Well, actually, you can tell a lot about said knight, just by looking at him.
-Heraldry would tell you where he’s from, his values, his family.
+Well, actually, you can tell a lot about a said knight, just by looking at him.
+Heraldry would tell you where he’s from, his values, and his family.
 The condition of his armor may tell you whether he’s experienced, etc.

 When it comes to online retailers, many claim their service is noble, environment-friendly, inclusive, fair, [insert any trendy hashtag here] … and customers may feel confused.

-However, they have the power to peak behind the armor or probe its integrity.
+However, they have the power to peek behind the armor or probe its integrity.